ndsurgenor/east-street/README.md

 ![Menu](static/images/readme/features-menu.png)

+- Food and prices clearly laid out under different headings
+- Layout switches from two to one-column design at smaller screen sizes
+- When necessary, page scrolls to display text hidden by footer

 #### Location Page
 > &bull; A static page showing the map location and transport options for the restaurant
 &bull; Elements that display/resize/scroll when viewed on different sized devices

 ![Location](static/images/readme/features-location.png)

+- Restaurant location clearly indicated at centre of map
+- Info regarding local parking and bus options given below map with appropriate icons
+- Map and transport info resizes to preserve well-formatted layout at smaller screen sizes

 #### Booking Admin
 > &bull; An admin area only allowing access to the site admin/superuser